OpenCHAMI/tutorial-2025/Readme.md

 # TODO

-- [ ] Add TPMs to the libvirt VMs for demonstration of TPM attestation
-- [ ] Add tooling to control libvirt nodes with virtual bmcs
-- [ ] Add `ochami` commands to create the virtual nodes before attempting to boot them
 - [ ] Add `ochami` commands to create groups and add virtual nodes to groups
 - [ ] Add `ochami` commands to configure boot using image, kernel, and cloud-init for each group of nodes
-- [ ] Add `ochami` commands to switch from rocky 9 to rocky 8 on a subset of the compute nodes
+- [ ] Add `ochami` commands to switch from rocky 9 to rocky 8 on a subset of the compute nodes (Kubernetes?)
 - [ ] Create a dedicated md file that covers ACME certificate rotation in the context of OpenCHAMI.
 Show how to set up cron to do daily rotation
 - [ ] Create a dedicated md file that describes the authentication flow and how to connect an OpenCHAMI instance to github/gitlab for users